ibm-build-lab/terraform-ibm-cloud-pak/examples/iaf/README.md

-# Test IAF Terraform Module
+# IAF Terraform Module example

+## Prerequisites

+Make sure [these] requirements are done to proceed.

-## 1. Set up access to IBM Cloud
+## Set up access to IBM Cloud

 If running this module from your local terminal, you need to set the credentials to access IBM Cloud.